dav3860/vmbix/README.md

 # VmBix ![alt text](https://travis-ci.org/dav3860/vmbix.svg?branch=master "Build Status")

-VmBix is a multi-thread TCP server written in java, it accepts connections from a Zabbix server/proxy/agent or zabbix_get and translates them to VMWare API calls.
+VmBix is a multi-threaded TCP proxy for the VMWare Sphere API written in Java.
+It accepts connections from a [Zabbix](http://www.zabbix.com/) server/proxy/agent or the zabbix_get binary and translates them to VMWare API calls.

 Starting from version 2.2, Zabbix can natively monitor a VMWare environment.
 But there are a few drawbacks :
-* The monitored items are not all very relevant.
+* The monitored items are not all very relevant
+* This is not easily extensible
 * The created ESX and VM hosts are mostly read-only.
-You cannot attach them different templates or monitor them with an agent.
+You cannot attach them different templates or use a Zabbix agent to monitor their OS or apps

 VmBix helps you to overcome this limitations, with very good performance.
 It is multi-threaded and can be queried using a Zabbix loadable module.
-VmBix also exposes VMWare API methods that are not included in Zabbix, for example the [Performance Counters](http://fr.slideshare.net/alanrenouf/vsphere-apis-for-performance-monitoring).
 You can use these VmBix methods to query interesting VMWare metrics, for example :

 ```
-TEST# esx.counter[esx01.domain.local,cpu.ready.summation]
+esx.counter[esx01.domain.local,cpu.ready.summation]
 1135
 ```

 ```
-TEST# vm.counter.discovery[VM01,virtualDisk.totalReadLatency.average]
+vm.counter.discovery[VM01,virtualDisk.totalReadLatency.average]
 {
     "data": [
         {